knsd/iso4217.rs/README.md

 ```

-By the 3-digit numeric representation of the currency:
+Retrieve by the 3-digit numeric representation of the currency:

 ```rust
 ...